 All NWSSDTP-funded students are expected to undertake a Development Needs Analysis (DNA) process twice a year, during both their Master’s and PhD.
 Reminders will be sent when it is time to complete the DNA form.
 The completion of this form is a strict requirement of NWSSDTP funding.

 DNA forms should be completed in consultation with your supervisory team.
-Primary supervisors will be notified as well as NWSSDTP students when it is time to complete the DNA form.
-Implementing the ESRC NWSSDTP Development Needs Analysis (DNA) Guidance for Supervisors.
+Please share the following guidance with your supervisors, to inform this process: Implementing the ESRC NWSSDTP Development Needs Analysis (DNA) Guidance for Supervisors.

 The purpose of the DNA Process is twofold: